ramamoorthyluxman/bpc/README.md

 ## Overview

-This repository contains the ROS interfaces, sample submission code and evaluation service for the Bin Picking Challenge.
+This repository contains the ROS interfaces, sample submission code and evaluation service for the Perception Challenge For Bin-Picking.

 - **Estimator:**
   The estimator code represents the sample submission.
 Participants need to implement their solution by editing the placeholder code in the function `get_pose_estimates` in `ibpc_pose_estimator.py` (or its C++ counterpart).
 The tester will invoke the participant's solution via a ROS 2 service call over the `/get_pose_estimates` endpoint.